 Exercise 7.
 A middle line of a quadrilateral is the line joining the midpoints of two opposite sides.
 Any quadrilateral has two middle lines.
-Prove that these two lines, as well as the segment joining the midpoints of the two diagonals, meet in one point, and this point divides each of them in half and half (see Fig. 10).
+Prove that these two lines, as well as the segment joining the midpoints of the two diagonals, meet in one point, and this point divides each of them in half (see Figure 10).